Focus on this instead of tariff noise and G8 Education fails the reasonable person test

 What should we focus on instead of tariffs?

-Where the tariff nonsense ends up we don’t know.
-All experts see the tariffs and the bill as an own goal that will hurt the American consumer.
+Where the tariff talk ends up we don’t know.
 What we will focus on is following the hard numbers, employment and consumer spending.
 So far, this has been incredibly robust.
-Trying to keep up with the day to day outbursts is rage inducing, let’s leave that to those who get paid for your clicks, we get paid to invest.
+Trying to keep up with the day to day challenging, let’s leave that to those who get paid for your clicks, we get paid to invest.

 G8 Education Ltd (ASX: GEM) fails the reasonable person test